-The Routebourn Track is located in the Otago region and is one of New Zealand’s great walks.
+The Routeburn Track is located in the Otago region and is one of New Zealand’s great walks.
 The track is 33 km one way and usually done between two and four days with multiple stops in D.O.C huts being made along the way.
-This is one of the easier great walks in New Zealand and is rated intermediate to easy, whether you are planning to do the track solo or with a group there are many drop-off/pick up options available from tour/transport of companies within the region.
-It’s not called a great walk for nothing there are some amazing views of surrounding mountain peaks, deep misty valleys and luscious green forests, the Routebourn Track will leave you wanting to see more of this beautiful country!
-This walk along with many other great walks are becoming very popular so be sure to book well in advance for accommodation.
+This is one of the more relaxed great walks in New Zealand and is rated intermediate to easy.
+Whether you are planning to do the track solo or with a group, there are many drop-off/pick up options available from tour/transport of companies within the region.
+It’s not called a great walk for nothing, there are some fantastic views of surrounding mountain peaks, deep misty valleys and luscious green forests.
+The Routeburn Track will leave you wanting to see more of this beautiful country!
+This walk, along with many other great walks, are becoming very popular, so be sure to book well in advance for accommodation.

 Photo Credit: Stewart Nimmo

 Glenorchy is a small settlement located at the north end of the famous Lake Wakatipu where you’ll also find Queenstown.
-Getting to Glenorchy is done via boat or car, roughly 45 km by road and several boats leave daily taking you to the destination including the well-known TSS Earnslaw (steam ship).
+Getting to Glenorchy is done via boat or car.
+It is roughly 45 km by road, and several boats leave daily taking you to the destination, including the well-known TSS Earnslaw (steamship).
 The scenery around Glenorchy has been used in several films including the famous Lord of the Ring’s series!
 Many LOTR tours operate in the area ranging from 4WD safaris to Helicopters.
-There are many amazing hiking trails in the area including the Routebourn Great Walk.
+There are many fantastic hiking trails in the area, including the Routeburn Great Walk.
 Shorter hikes such as the Glacier Burn and Earnslaw Burn also depart from Glenorchy.
 There are several options when it comes to accommodation including lodges and BnBs but be sure to book early as this area sells out fast during peak season.

 Cadrona is a small area located between Wanaka and Queenstown in the Cadrona Valley.
-Almost anyone driving between the two towns will choose the Cadrona Valley crown range Road as it is the fastest and most scenic route, also boasting one of the best ski fields with New Zealand.
-Cadrona ski field is well known throughout New Zealand for having great snow and amazing runs, not only that but the Cadrona hotel which is a historic pub/hotel is located at the entrance/exit to the ski field Mountain Road!
-The Cadrona Valley is truly beautiful and will be put deep into your memories every time you think back to the experience of driving through the valley or skiing the nearby slopes
+Almost anyone driving between the two towns will choose the Cadrona Valley crown range Road as it is the fastest and most scenic route.
+It also boasts one of the best ski fields with New Zealand.
+Cadrona ski field is well known throughout New Zealand for having great snow and long runs, not only that but the Cadrona hotel which is a historic pub/hotel is located at the entrance/exit to the ski field Mountain Road!
+The Cadrona Valley is magnificent.
+It will be put deep into your memories every time you think back to the experience of driving through the valley or skiing the nearby slopes.

 Lake Hawea is located in the Otago Region of the South Island close by to the well-known town of Wanaka.
-Lake Hawea is a truly amazing body of water covering an area of just over 140km² and having a depth of nearly 400m it is no wonder the lake had such significance to the local Maori.
-The small-town rests upon the shores of the southern end of the lake which hosts some great accommodation options if you’re looking for a nice relaxing get away with some stunning views.
+Lake Hawea is a truly vast body of water covering an area of just over 140km² and having a depth of nearly 400m.
+It is no wonder the lake had such significance to the local Maori.
+The small-town rests upon the shores of the southern end of the lake which hosts some great accommodation options if you’re looking for a nice relaxing getaway with some stunning views.
 This area has many great attractions and activities available to tourists ranging from hiking in the nearby hills to White water rafting the rapid blue rivers.
 Amazing nearby hikes include the Rob Roy Valley, Diamond Lake, Mount Iron and Roy’s peak.
-With many other townships and nearby attractions, you’re likely want a car to get around this area as it's rural and spread out.
+With many other townships and nearby attractions, you likely want a car to get around this area as it's rural and spread out.

 Mount Aspiring National Park is located in the heart of the southern alps in the South Island.
-The National Park covers a large area of 3562km² and is made up of large mountains, deep forests and alpine mountain lakes.
+The National Park covers a large area of 3562km² and is made up of towering mountains, deep forests and alpine mountain lakes.
 Most accommodation options will be found near Lake Wanaka, Lake Hawea or on the West Coast if you’re up for a small drive.
-Some nice walks to do around the area include the Blue Pools walk, Rob Roy Glacier and Mount Brewster track.
-This region is full of hiking and alpine hut managed by doc you’ll need to check before you go on bookings and fees for each hut.
-Other ways of experiencing the National Park include rock climbing, mountaineering, jet boating, mountain biking and many more depending on the experience you’re after there’s something for you here!
+Some beautiful walks to do around the area include the Blue Pools walk, Rob Roy Glacier and Mount Brewster track.
+This region is full of hiking and alpine hut managed by D.O.C you’ll need to check before you go on bookings and fees for each hut.
+Other ways of experiencing the National Park include rock climbing, mountaineering, jet boating, and mountain biking.
+It really depends on the experience you’re after, there’s something for everyone!

 Photo Credit: Small World Productions

 The Remarkables are a mountain range well known to anyone who has flown into Queenstown.
-Mountain range is one of the most impressive ranges in the Otago region, this is most likely due to the fact that is a constant backdrop when looking out your window in Queenstown.
-The mountain ranges not only very aesthetically pleasing, but also has an amazing ski field located just a 20-minute drive from Queenstown.
-Although snowboarding and skiing are some of the most popular activities on the slopes you can often see Mountaineers heading up some of the near vertical peaks!
+This mountain range is one of the most impressive ranges in the Otago region, this is most likely because of the fact that it's a constant backdrop when looking out your window in Queenstown.
+The mountain ranges not only very aesthetically pleasing but also has a fantastic ski field located just a 20-minute drive from Queenstown.
+Although snowboarding and skiing are some of the most popular activities on the slopes, you can often see Mountaineers heading up some of the near-vertical peaks!
 They even host a mixed ice climbing festival here annually.
-The mountain road is steep and windy so be sure to take extra care when heading up to check out the amazing views.
+The mountain road is steep and windy, so be sure to take extra care when heading up to check out the breath-taking views.

 Photo Credit: Garry Lisbon